The death this week of General Pinochet cannot be allowed to pass without an examination of his working relationship with the Catholic church.

 The late general always claimed that a Marxist/Jesuit agenda was being launched against his country.
 And he had to prevent it, whatever the human cost.

 He had after all initiated the coup against the democratically elected freemason, President Salvador Allende in 1973, with the help and connivance of the CIA to save Chileans from a Cuban style political experiment, this he would claim in the cause of “national security.”

 One of the numerous organizations the general detested was “The Christians for Socialism” movement.
 Coincidently one of its leaders was the Jesuit, Gonzalo Arroyo.

 He claimed that: “The Christian faith can and must become more and more at home in a socialist option.”

 Very left wing stuff!
 Soon after this, Mr. Arroyo was expelled in 1973 for publishing such a puerile statement.

-Certainly many brave priests, monks, nuns and others were arrested, tortured and murdered during the post period of the coup in 1973.
-Certainly the legal investigations should continue into their murders.
+Certainly, many priests, monks, nuns and others were arrested, tortured and murdered during the post period of the coup in 1973.
+Certainly, the legal investigations should continue into their murders.
 We at Ex-Catholics for Christ suggest the time is now appropriate in discovering where many of the bodies have been buried for over 30 years.
 Not least of all for the many families still grieving for their loss.
 This must continue to be a priority.